sheldonkennedy/nanobase/README.md

 The 8-digit key on the left of each row links entries across files to form a unique record.

-### 1. Performance
+### Performance

 Data are stored in fixed-width format, using a pipe to separate the key from the value and an underscore to pad the value when needed.
 Fixed-width format makes the data positions in the file predictable which massively increases search performance (because we know exactly where all entries begin, we can quickly move the file pointer to any entry in the file).

 Nanobase can search a typical table with 1,000,000 records across four columns in about three seconds.

-### 2. Memory efficiency
+### Memory efficiency

 Data are read and written using the `SplFileObject` class from the *Standard PHP Library*. `SplFileObject` lets Nanobase iterate its files without having to first load all the file contents into server memory.
-This makes memory overhead trivial and allows large amounts of data to be stored without having to worry about memory overload.
+This makes memory overhead trivial and allows large amounts of data to be accessed without having to worry about memory overload.

-### 3. Portability
+### Portability

 Nanobase assets are nothing more than folders and text files, so relocating, duplicating and backing up are dead simple.

-### 4. Flexibility
+### Flexibility

 You can add a new column at any time and Nanobase will integrate it seamlessly.